Psychiatrists in Edmond, OK

 Jillian graduated with her Masters of Health Sciences in the Physician Associate Program at the University of Oklahoma Health Sciences Center in 2018.
 She was presented with the William D. Stanhope Scholarship, awarded to PA students with the highest GPA at the end of didactic term.
 During her clinical studies, she completed a rotation at Laureate Psychiatric Clinic and Hospital in Tulsa, OK.
 She holds a Bachelor of Science in Nursing degree from University of Oklahoma Health Sciences Center.
 Prior to attending PA school, she worked as a registered nurse in the intensive care unit.

-Be seen in the next 3 days, with a board-certified mental health provider!
+Evening and weekend appointments are available with our team of experienced providers!
 Did you know there is a new medication that can help you feel better in 2 weeks!
-With years of expertise in medication management, each patient's plan of care is thorough and individualized.
+With years of expertise in managing medication, each patient's plan of care is thorough and individualized.
 Our goal is to provide medication management addressing mental health needs as well as medication combined with therapy.
-We treat patients suffering from Depression, Anxiety, Mood disorders, ADHD, OCD, PTSD, Schizophrenia and Substance/Alcohol Abuse and more.
+We treat patients suffering from Depression, Anxiety, Mood disorders, ADHD, OCD, PTSD, Schizophrenia, Substance/Alcohol Abuse and more.
 Currently available for telehealth with immediate openings, and in person appointments available as well!

-Be seen in the next 3 days, with a board-certified mental health provider!
+Evening and weekend appointments are available with our team of experienced providers!
 Did you know there is a new medication that can help you feel better in 2 weeks!
-With years of expertise in medication management, each patient's plan of care is thorough and individualized.
+With years of expertise in managing medication, each patient's plan of care is thorough and individualized.
 Our goal is to provide medication management addressing mental health needs as well as medication combined with therapy.
-We treat patients suffering from Depression, Anxiety, Mood disorders, ADHD, OCD, PTSD, Schizophrenia and Substance/Alcohol Abuse and more.
+We treat patients suffering from Depression, Anxiety, Mood disorders, ADHD, OCD, PTSD, Schizophrenia, Substance/Alcohol Abuse and more.
 Currently available for telehealth with immediate openings, and in person appointments available as well!

 Stiff Health and Wellness